bmo8699/myRMIT/README.md

 <a name="description"></a>
 # Project Description
-* **myRMIT** is an Android application that aims to provide the functionalities that would help students at RMIT University to connect with the services and study better
+* **myRMIT** is an Android application that aims to provide the functionalities that would help students at RMIT University to connect with the services and study better.
+For authentication and database of this applicaton, we used Firebase Authentication and Firestore
 * Some features including:
     * User login and user authentication
     * Student's record